Published on

 • http.client.open_connections (tagged http.connection.state = active|idle) -- pins at 2, the ceiling.

-• http.client.request.time_in_queue -- the smoking gun; climbs as requests wait for a free connection.
+• http.client.request.time_in_queue -- climbs as requests wait for a free connection.

 • http.client.active_requests -- the in-flight + queued backlog.